AthensLab/AthensDAO/athens.md

 ## ERC20
 * total supply 10 million or less.
-* 50% minted at launch and sotred in treasury.
+* 50% minted at launch and stored in treasury.

-* those 5 million that are minted are then distributed to community members
+* out of those 5 million that are minted, 2.5 million are then distributed to community members (decide a distribution mechanism - write an whitelist airdrop function )
+* 2.5 million are then given to investors depending on negotiations to investors.

 ## goals